 NOTE—Reception of an MSDU implies reception of a valid protected frame, which obviates the need for the SA Query procedure.

-The SME shall refuse an association request from a STA that does not support all of the rates in the BSSBasicRateSet parameter (11ak)and all of the membership selectors in the BSSMembershipSelectorSet parameter in the MLME-START.request primitive.
+The SME shall refuse an association request from a STA or non-AP MLD that does not support all of the rates in the BSSBasicRateSet parameter (11ak)and all of the membership selectors in the BSSMembershipSelectorSet parameter of the AP or the corresponding AP in each setup link, respectively, in the MLME-START.request primitive.

-The SME shall refuse an association request from an HT STA that does not support all of the MCSs in the Basic HT-MCS Set field of the HT Operation parameter in the MLME-START.request primitive.
+The SME shall refuse an association request from an HT STA or non-AP MLD that does not support all of the MCSs in the Basic HT-MCS Set field of the HT Operation parameter of the AP or the corresponding AP in each setup link, respectively, in the MLME-START.request primitive.

-The SME shall refuse an association request from a VHT STA that does not support all of the <VHT-MCS, NSS> tuples indicated by the Basic VHT-MCS And NSS Set field of the VHT Operation parameter in the MLME-START.request primitive.
+The SME shall refuse an association request from a VHT STA or non-AP MLD that does not support all of the <VHT-MCS, NSS> tuples indicated by the Basic VHT-MCS And NSS Set field of the VHT Operation parameter of the AP or the corresponding AP in each setup link, respectively, in the MLME-START.request primitive.

 (11ak)An AP or PCP may refuse GLK association based on local policy and, if so, shall return the GLK_NOT_AUTHORIZED ResultCode.